Quick Answer

 Contractors and service providers maintain photo records by location or client.

-Daniel runs an electrical services business.
-A QR code on each project folder links to a job-specific photo archive.
+An electrical services business might put a QR code on each project folder that links to a job-specific photo archive.

 Customer memory books